Chinese home prices drop again in August -surveys

 However, home prices were still up 3 percent in August compared with a year before, CREIS said, although the increase was smaller than July's 4.7 percent.

-"The property market was in a downtrend in August," said CREIS, a consultancy linked to China's largest property data provider, Soufun Holdings (SFUN.N).
+"The property market was in a downtrend in August," said CREIS, a consultancy linked to China's largest property data provider, Soufun Holdings.

 "With the peak season for supply coming in September and October, developers' promotions and more reasonable prices will attract home buyers to enter the market," CREIS said.